agharatarun/AI-900T00-A-Microsoft-Azure-AI-Fundamentals/AI_Overview.md

 -----
 **Question answering with the Language Service**

 You can easily create a question answering solution on Microsoft Azure using Azure AI Language service.
 Azure AI Language includes a custom question answering feature that enables you to create a knowledge base of question and answer pairs that can be queried using natural language input.

 **Adding chit-chat to your bot makes it more conversational and engaging**.
 The chit-chat feature in QnA maker allows you to easily add a pre-populated set of the top chit-chat, into your knowledge base (KB).
 This can be a starting point for your bot's personality, and it will save you the time and cost of writing them from scratch.
 You can use **Azure AI Language Studio** to create, train, publish, and manage question answering projects.
 You can write code to create and manage projects using the Azure AI Language REST API or SDK.
 However, in most scenarios it is easier to use the Language Studio.

 -----
 **conversational language understanding**

 Azure AI Language service supports **conversational language understanding (CLU)**.
-You can use CLU to build language models that interpret the meaning of phrases in a conversational setting.
-One example of a CLU application is one that's able to turn devices on and off based on speech.
+You can use CLU to build language models that interpret the meaning of phrases in a conversational setting. **One example of a CLU application is one that's able to turn devices on and off based on speech**.

 **Language Understanding (LUIS)** is a cloud-based API service that applies custom machine-learning intelligence to a user's conversational, natural language text to predict overall meaning, and pull out relevant, detailed information.
-Design your LUIS model with categories of user intentions called intents.
-Each intent needs examples of user utterances.
-Each utterance can provide data that needs to be extracted with machine-learning entities.
+Design your LUIS model with categories of user intentions called **intents**. **Each intent needs examples of user utterances**.
+Each utterance can provide data that needs to be extracted with machine-learning **entities**.
 To work with conversational language understanding (CLU), you need to take into account three core concepts: **utterances, entities, and intents**.

 Resources for conversational language understanding
-1. Azure AI Language: You can use a language resource for authoring and prediction.
+1. **Azure AI Language: You can use a language resource for authoring and prediction.**
 2. Azure AI services: A general resource that includes CLU along with many other Azure AI services.
 You can only use this type of resource for prediction.

 When you are satisfied with the results from the training and testing, you can publish your Conversational Language Understanding application to a prediction resource for consumption.